A mountain sanctuary: Mount Nemrut, Adıyaman

 The Nemrut Mountain Archaeological Site is the first stop in our Mesopotamia tour.
 Set between the borders of Pütürge and Adıyaman’s Kâhta district, Nemrut is home to some of the world’s most important Hellenistic-era remains.
 These tombs and monumental sculptures, on the slope of the 2,150-meter-high Mount Nemrut, were erected by the Commagene king, Antiochus I Soter in dedication to the gods of that period.
 Because the sculptures bear Hellenistic and Persian influences in addition to Commagene, Mount Nemrut is often referred to as an intersection point for eastern and western cultures.
 The Nemrut Archaeological Site was included on the UNESCO World Heritage List in 1987.
 The site is easily reachable from the Adıyaman Airport: click here for information on tickets and flights.

-Nine thousand years of history: Diyarbakır Fortress
+7,000 years of history: Diyarbakır Walls and Hevsel Gardens

 Heart of Mesopotamia: Mor Gabriel Monastery, Mardin